awsdocs/amazon-kendra-developer-guide/doc_source/API_RelevanceFeedback.md

 ## Contents<a name="API_RelevanceFeedback_Contents"></a>

  ** RelevanceValue **   <a name="Kendra-Type-RelevanceFeedback-RelevanceValue"></a>
-Whether to document was relevant or not relevant to the search\.
+Whether the document was relevant or not relevant to the search\.
 Type: String
 Valid Values:` RELEVANT | NOT_RELEVANT`
 Required: Yes